-Nimol is the Chief Financial Officer for L&G's Institutional Retirement division.
-Since joining L&G in 2013, Nimol has held several Finance and Risk roles across the Group, Retail and Institutional Retirement divisions.
+Nimol is the Chief Financial Officer for the L&G Institutional Retirement division.
+Since joining L&G in 2013 Nimol has held several Finance and Risk roles across Group, Retail and Institutional Retirement.
 In his early career Nimol spent time working in Cape Town and Stockholm in a wide variety of roles including Corporate Finance and Chief of staff.